Back to Blog

 Frequently Asked Questions

 What time does Pete Tong typically take the stage?
-Doors for The O2 Arena typically open around 1.5 to 2 hours before the advertised start time.
-If there are supporting acts, they usually play for about 45-60 minutes each, with the main headliner, Pete Tong, often taking the stage around 9:00 PM - 9:30 PM.
-The concert is usually expected to finish between 11:00 PM and 12:00 AM.
+Doors for The O2 Arena typically open around 1.5 to 2 hours before the main act.
+For Pete Tong, expect doors to open around 6:30 PM - 7:00 PM on Friday, 11th December 2026.
+If there are supporting acts, they would usually start around 7:30 PM or 8:00 PM, with Pete Tong likely taking the stage between 9:00 PM and 9:30 PM.
+The show would typically conclude around 11:30 PM or midnight.

 What's the refund policy?
-Refund policies vary by ticket vendor.
-Generally, tickets are non-refundable unless the event is cancelled by the promoter or venue.
+Refund policies are usually determined by the ticket vendor (e.g., Ticketmaster, Live Nation) and the event promoter.
+Generally, refunds are only offered if an event is cancelled.
 If an event is rescheduled, tickets are usually valid for the new date.
-It’s crucial to review the terms and conditions of your specific ticket purchase.
+It's crucial to review the terms and conditions of your ticket purchase at the time of booking.

 How early should I arrive?
-For a smooth entry and to soak in the atmosphere, it’s recommended to arrive at The O2 Arena at least 1.5 to 2 hours before Pete Tong is scheduled to start.
-This allows ample time for security checks, finding your way around, and perhaps grabbing a drink.
+For a major event like Pete Tong at The O2 Arena, arriving at least 1.5 to 2 hours before Pete Tong is due to start his set is strongly advised.
+This allows ample time for security checks, finding your seats or standing area, getting drinks, and soaking up the atmosphere without the stress of rushing.

 Top Tips for Pete Tong at The O2 Arena